awsdocs/aws-codecommit-user-guide/doc_source/how-to-repository-email.md

   For more information, see [Comment on a Commit](how-to-commit-comment.md)\.

 Repository notifications are different from repository triggers\.
-Although you can configure a trigger to use Amazon SNS to send emails about some repository events, those events are limited to operational events such as creating branches and pushing code to a branch\.
+Although you can configure a trigger to use Amazon SNS to send emails about some repository events, those events are limited to operational events, such as creating branches and pushing code to a branch\.
 Triggers do not use CloudWatch Events rules to evaluate repository events\.
 They are more limited in scope\.
 For more information about using triggers, see [Manage Triggers for a Repository](how-to-notify.md)\.